• Skip to primary navigation

 This mojo marinade is packed with endless flavour, it's citrusy, garlicky with a sour zest.
 A marinade that is multi purpose and can be used for poultry,white/red meat and seafood.
 It takes less than 15 minutes to prepare a batch of mojo for all your culinary delights.

-yellow marinate in jar
+Mojo in a jar

 If you haven't been to Cuba then be prepared to be transported via this amazing marinade.
 The good news is most of the ingredients you need are fairly accessible.